et9719/stepldn-v2/README.md

 ### Create Account Feature

-- When a user clickes on the my account button in the navbar and then clicks on register, it brings them to the create an account page, this is a form for the user to fill out which allows them to create an account so they can keep there details saved and view previous orders.
+- When a user clicks on the my account button in the navbar and then clicks on register, it brings them to the create an account page, this is a form for the user to fill out which allows them to create an account so they can keep there details saved and view previous orders.

 <img src="media/readme_media/feature-create.png" alt="Create account function">